kleros/balancer-funds-recovery/README.md

 ## Safeguard

-If for any reason the attack cannot be carried out, PNK's controller can still be restored with a 1 hour delay.
+If for any reason the recovery cannot be carried out, PNK's controller can still be restored with a 1 hour delay.

 ## Test